Epeli Hauʻofa: Biography

 Hauʻofa was born of Tongan missionary parents working in Papua New Guinea.
 At his death, he was a citizen of Fiji, living in Wainadoi, Fiji.
 He went to school in Papua New Guinea, Tonga and Fiji (Lelean Memorial School), and attended the University of New England, Armidale, New South Wales; McGill University, Montreal; and the Australian National University, Canberra, where he gained a PhD in social anthropology, published in 1981 with the title Mekeo: Inequality and Ambivalence in a Village Society.
 He taught as a tutor at the University of Papua New Guinea, and was a research fellow at the University of the South Pacific in Suva, Fiji.
 From 1978 to 1981 he was Deputy Private Secretary to His Majesty the King of Tonga, serving as the keeper of palace records.
-During his time in Tonga, Hauʻofa co-produced the literary magazine Faikara with his wife Barbara.
+During his time in Tonga, Hauʻofa co-produced the literary magazine Faikava with his wife Barbara.
 In early 1981 he re-joined the University of the South Pacific as the first director of the newly created Rural Development Centre based in Tonga.

 He subsequently taught sociology at the University of the South Pacific and, in 1983, he became Head of the Department of Sociology at the University's main campus in Suva.
 In 1997, Hauʻofa became the founder and director of the Oceania Centre for Arts and Culture at the USP in Suva.
+The intention of the space being to amplify Pacific cultures, students, and knowledges for "spaces where we give free rein to our imagination and ample time to experiment with and develop new forms and styles, new movements, sounds, and voices, that are unmistakably [Pacific] ours."